Biosecurity in Shellfish and Seaweed Aquaculture

 Biosecurity refers to the set of preventative measures taken to reduce the risk of transmission of infectious diseases in crops and livestock, quarantined pests, invasive alien species, and living modified organisms.
 Good biosecurity is a necessary tool in the toolbox for aquaculture producers, to maintain both a healthy and profitable crop, but also to maintain the health of the environment upon which the farm depends.

-A program to introduce or review these concepts for aquaculture producers was conducted on November 30th, 2016, at the Univ. of Maine Hutchinson Center, in Belfast.
+A program to introduce or review these concepts for aquaculture producers was conducted on November 30th, 2016, at the University of Maine Hutchinson Center, in Belfast.
 Several speakers contributed to the program, followed by a discussion period.
 Presenters, materials and notes from the meeting are given below.
 While the meeting was not a complete education on all biosecurity methods and practices, it did present many of the principal topics that producers should know about, and helped them connect with expertise that can help them develop their own biosecurity plans.

 - basic shellfish physiology: organs and function

-- types of pathogens, and their ecology: transference, replication,
+- types of pathogens, and their ecology: transference, replication, virulence

 - diseases of concern to shellfish producers